 It is not rare that an error or issue occurs after updating the iOS to the latest version. iOS 11 has been installed on many Apple lovers’ devices and there are some common problems that have occurred.
-One of them we are going to discuss is iPhone overheating problem.
-Well!
-There are many common reasons for this issue like playing heavy games or enjoying high quality movies.
+One of them we are going to discuss is iPhone overheating problem after upgrading to iOS 11.3.
+Well, there are many common reasons for this issue like playing heavy games or enjoying high quality movies.
 Sometimes battery of low quality may also be the reason.
 But whatever the reason is, we come here to give you some tips and solutions to try and get rid of the overheating problem.

 1. Delete the Apps You Don't Offen Use

 We love downloading a new app the moment we listen something interest about it.
 But here is a suggestion, if there are apps in your device that are not in use or you hardly use it, make sure to delete those.
 This is because all the apps keep running in the background which can be responsible for the overheating of the device.

 2. Check Battery Usage

 iPhone overheating issue on iOS 11.3 can emerge sometimes when there are number of hidden apps running in the background as mentioned above.
 You can also check battery usage that will let you know which app is eating up how much amount of battery.
 This will also help you know battery life of your device.